DataDog/integrations-core/openai/README.md

 ## Overview

-Get cost estimation, prompt and completion sampling, error tracking, performance metrics, and more out of [OpenAI][1] account-level, Python, and Node.js library requests using Datadog metrics, APM, and logs.
+Get cost estimation, prompt and completion sampling, error tracking, performance metrics, and more out of [OpenAI][1] account-level, Python, Node.js, and PHP library requests using Datadog metrics, APM, and logs.

 ## Setup